Design System Reset

 I approached the redesign of the system as both a technical and organizational problem, focusing on alignment, clarity, and usability.
 Each decision was aimed at addressing the lack of a shared source of truth, reducing inconsistency, and rebuilding trust between design and engineering.

-- Establishing a shared source of truth
+Establishing a shared source of truth

 To address inconsistent and undocumented design decisions, we introduced a framework for creating and managing design tokens.
 Tokens captured core decisions such as color, spacing, and typography and became the foundation for aligning design and engineering across tools and codebases.

-- Improving component usability across tools
+Improving component usability across tools

-- Aligning teams and ways of working
+Aligning teams and ways of working

 Impact

 Over the course of a year, the design system shifted from a source of friction to a reliable foundation for product teams.

-Improvements were introduced incrementally, allowing teams to adopt changes without disrupting active workstreams.
+Behind the numbers, the change was as much cultural as it was technical.
+Improvements were introduced incrementally, letting teams adopt changes without disrupting active work streams.
 Clearer documentation, shared tokens, and improved component usability restored confidence in the system.
 Designers and engineers reported fewer handoff issues, reduced rework, and greater alignment in retrospectives.
+New designers onboarded more quickly, and design established clearer ownership of visual and interaction decisions through shared tokens.

 Learning